Appekip/Smart-Mirror/README.md

     If you are using VSCode you should also get a message like this in your terminal

-    You can now view smartmirror in the browser.
+    You can now view smartmirror in the browser

         Local:            http://localhost:3000
         On Your Network:  xxxxxxxxxxxxxxxxxxxxx

+   6. Once it is up and running, you can run

+      npm run build and copy the build folder into a server